redox-os/rfcs/text/0000-userspace-signals.md

 ## Memory orderings

-Acquire-Release should be sufficient.
-TODO
+[mem-orderings]: #mem-orderings

+Acquire+Release+Relaxed should be sufficient, but for now it is on a correctness basis assumed that the implementation uses SeqCst.